 - A Final Word

-Bumble’s creators wanted to break the pattern of men sending frivolous or innapropriate messages to female users.
+Bumble’s creators wanted to break the pattern of men sending frivolous or inappropriate messages to female users.
 Their decision has been characterized as setting up Bumble as a “female-friendly dating app” and in reality, there is some anecdotal evidence to support this idea.
 Of course, while some men enjoy Bumble, others may find other dating apps more preferable.

 The rule they created, and enforce via the software for the app, is that when a match is made between a man and a woman, the woman is the only one who can start the conversation.
 This gives women control over who they want to start talking with (and when), and it also lets them set the conversational tone from the beginning.
 It is a small but significant adjustment of the power dynamic in the matching process.

-Women have 24 hours after a match in order to decide to contact or not to communicate.
+Women have 24 hours after a match to decide to contact or not to communicate.
 If the woman does send a message, then the man also has 24 hours to respond.
 If either party doesn’t move within their 24-hour window, then the match expires; if both parties respond, then the match becomes durable and doesn’t expire at all, and the conversation can proceed at whatever pace the matched pair likes.